 It's not hard to see why the Huayhuash Circuit is considered by many as the best trek in the continent.
-High mountain passes, snow-capped peaks, immaculate lagunas and great camping spots make this hiking route, together with the Ausangate lodge to lodge trek, as one of our favourite ones of all time.
-And that's saying a lot!
+High mountain passes, snow-capped peaks,

 It's also a challenging hike, specially if you decide to go independently.
 Up to seven passes of 4,500mts+ (14,500ft+) need to be climbed and all the camping spots are well over the 4.000 mts - 13.000ft mark.
-But those who venture this far will be rewarded with some of the best landscapes of the Americas.
+But those who venture this far will be rewarded with some of the best landscapes of the